INDICATIONS

 Loss of Response to Nplate®

 References: 1.
 Nplate® (romiplostim) prescribing information, Amgen.
 2. Kuter DJ, Bussel JB, Lyons RM, et al. Efficacy of romiplostim in patients with chronic immune thrombocytopenia purpura: a double-blind randomised controlled trial.
 Lancet.
-2008;371:395-403.
-3. RITUXAN® full Prescribing Information, Genentech, Inc. 4.
+2008;371(9610):395-403.3.
 Data on file, Amgen; Onset of Response; 2018.
-5. Data on file, Amgen; Duration of Response; 2017.
-6. Gernsheimer TB, George JN, Aledort LM, et al. Evaluation of bleeding and thrombotic events during long-term use of romiplostim in patients with chronic immune thrombocytopenia (ITP).
-J Thromb Haemost.
-2010;8(6):1372-1382.
+4. Data on file, Amgen; Duration of Response; 2017.
+5. RITUXAN® (rituximab) full Prescribing Information, Genentech, Inc. 6.
+Kuter DJ, Bussel JB, Newland A, et al. Long-term treatment with romiplostim in patients with chronic immune thrombocytopenia: safety and efficacy.
+Br J Haematol.
+2013;161(3):411-423.